aeon-technology/docs/content/Tutorials/Project/project.md

 In DFF, a project is a folder that contains files and sub-folders.
 A project file named as ".dpf" is saved in the folder.
 A project can be created from scratch or by opening an existing folder.

 ### Open a Project
-- To open a folder as project, start DFF and  **File/Open Project** command.
+To open a folder as project, start DFF and  **File/Open Project** command.
 A "Open" dialog lets you browse and select the folder to be opened.
+Assume you have copied the tutorials folder from "\<dff-root>/Tutorials" to "\<TestDFF>/Tutorials", then browse to find the folder and open it as the tutorials project.

-If a folder has not been set as project before, an information window will pop up.
-If you agree, the folder will be set as a project and a new file .dpf will be created and saved.
+The first time a folder is opened as a project, an information window will pop up.
+If proceed, the folder will be set as a project and a project file .dpf will be created.

-- Point to the new project folder, right-click mouse button, a pulldown command list shows several commands can be applied to the project folder.
-Click **Refresh** to upload and register DFF project relevant files.
+Point to the new project folder, right-click mouse button, a pulldown command list shows several commands can be applied to the project folder.
+Click **Refresh** to see the DFF files.

 ### Adjust Font Sizes
-- To adjust the font size of the Project Navigator, Point to the project file node in the Project Navigator and right-click the mouse, a pop-up options of “Larger Font” and “Smaller Font”, which can be used to change the font size.
+To adjust the font size of the Project Navigator, Point to the project file node in the Project Navigator and right-click the mouse, a pop-up options of “Larger Font” and “Smaller Font”, which can be used to change the font size.

 ### Create an Empty Project
-- Start DFF and click **File** / **New Project** command.
+Start DFF and click **File** / **New Project** command.
 A dialog named "Create Project" lets you browse a folder on your computer, select a folder and append a new folder name to create a new project folder.

-- To make a subfolder, - Hover over the new project node and right-click, a pulldown menu will pop up.
+To make a subfolder, - Hover over the new project node and right-click, a pulldown menu will pop up.
 Select **New/Folder** command, enter a name for the subfolder, and execute the command.
 A subfolder will be added and listed in the Project Navigator.
 You can see the project folders and files by using the **Open in Explore** command in the pulldown menu.

 ### Save, Close and Open Project
 At any time, you can save the project by using File → Save Project command, you can also save the project into different name by using File → Save Project As command.
 To close the project, use File → Close Project command.
 DFF will prompt you to save before close.
 The saved project can be reloaded by using File → Open Project command.
-Note: The same model is provided in the Tutorial project.
-In the following section, we will use the Tutorial project, which has files saved for convenience.
-The same operations explained can be applied to the project you have just created.

 ## Create a Model